alanng10/StandInfoTech/Docue/a.md

 Windows Subsystem for Linux with Ubuntu is pre install on Windows.

-The Ubuntu execution is present by default on Windows.
+The Ubuntu execute instant is present by default on Windows.

 Windows base system component is place with Ubuntu Linux base system component.